Multilayer Correlation Clustering

-Obviously Problem~\ref{prob:general} is a generalization of \textsc{MinDisagree} to the multilayer setting.
-Varying the value of $p$, we can obtain a series of objective functions that evaluate the (in)consistency of the given clustering in a variety of regimes.
-If we set $p=1$, the problem just aims to minimize the sum of disagreements over all layers.
-It is easy to see that this case can be reduced to \textsc{MinDisagree} in an approximation-preserving manner; therefore, the problem is $O(\log n)$-approximable~\cite{Charikar+05,Demaine+06}.
-If we set $p=\infty$, the problem aims to minimize the maximal disagreements over all layers, which is an important special case we are particularly interested in.
+Problem~\ref{prob:general} is a generalization of \textsc{MinDisagree}.
+Varying the value of $p$, we can obtain a series of objective functions that evaluate the (in)consistency of the given clustering over the layers in a variety of regimes.
+If we set $p=1$, the problem aims to minimize the sum of disagreements over all layers.
+It is easy to see that this case can be reduced to \textsc{MinDisagree} in an approximation-preserving manner; therefore, the problem is $O(\log n)$-approximable~\citep{Charikar+05,Demaine+06}.
+If we set $p=\infty$, the problem aims to minimize the maximal disagreements over all layers, which is an important case of our interest.